tedronoh-14/movie-studio-insights/README.md

 # Studio Insights

 ## Project Overview
-We explored the movie industry to provide insights for a company interested in launching a new movie studio.
-By analyzing data from multiple sources (IMDB, Box Office Mojo, etc.), we identified the types of films that perform best at the box office and recommended strategies to maximize the success of new film productions.
+Our company is keen on investing in the movie industry.
+We have decided to create a new movie studio but do not know anything about creating movies.
+We are tasked with exploring the types of films currently doing the best at the box office.
+We must then translate those findings into actionable insights that the head of our company's new movie studio can use to help decide what type of films to create.

 ## Project Goals
-- **Examined** historical box office performance across various genres, budgets, runtimes, and ratings.
+* Examine historical box office performance across various genres, budgets, revenues and release dates.
-- **Identified** key trends or patterns that contribute to a movie’s commercial success.
+* Identify key trends that contribute to a movie’s commercial success.
-- **Recommended** data-driven strategies to guide the creation and marketing of new films.
+* Recommend data-driven strategies to guide the creation and marketing of new films.

 ## Why This Project Matters
 - **Competitive Landscape:** Major streaming platforms and traditional studios are heavily investing in original content.
 - **High Stakes:** Movie production requires significant capital investment; data-driven decisions can mitigate financial risks.